 - What does the repair look like?
 Are there signs of under cure, bubbles or separation

 - Can you return the tyre to its original operation?

-- Should the repaired tyre should be down-graded usage wise?
+- Should the repaired tyre be down-graded usage wise?
 Example: Install a haulage tire on a slow moving water-wagon versus a high speed truck that travels great distances at high speeds.

 To learn more about effecting the perfect tyre repair, please get in touch with our expert team.

 - The Monaflex Best Practice Guide: Getting the most out of your Monaflex system